 - Over the same large bowl, sift in the flour and cocoa powder.
-Add the salt and stir with a large wooden spoon until just combined, do not overmix.
+Add the salt and baking powder and stir with a large wooden spoon until just combined, do not over mix.

 - Fold in half of the chocolate chips.
 Pour the batter into the prepared pan and smooth out the top with a spoon or your hands.
 Sprinkle the rest of the chocolate chips on top of the batter.

 - Bake for 35-40 minutes.
 The brownies may still be bubbling and not look done, but they will firm up a lot as they cool.